-It is straightforward for our models to predict the effects of environmental change.
-One of more model values are changed (e.g. area of habitat, height of sea level, amount of disturbance from people), and then the model is run to simulate an overwinter period.
-The model animals in the simulation can react to the environmental change in a number of ways, for example moving to an alternative location if habitat is lost, avoiding areas that are highly disturbed by people, feeding for longer.
+It is straightforward for individual-based models to predict the effects of environmental change.
+One or more model values are changed (e.g. area of habitat, height of sea level, amount of disturbance from people), and the model is then run to simulate a period of time (e.g. an overwinter period).
+The model animals in the simulation can react to the environmental change in a number of ways, for example moving to an alternative location if habitat is lost, avoiding areas that are highly disturbed by people, or feeding for longer.
 They respond in ways that maximise their chances of survival and / or reproduction, no matter how the model environment is changed.
 Their response may allow them to compensate for the environmental change, or the change may lead to more animals dying.

 Links to policy and management

 Individual-based models are a valuable means of predicting how changes affects wildlife, but they are relatively complicated and require a user to have some experience of modelling.
 Ideally, a simpler means of making predictions would allow a wider range of people to predict for themselves the possible impact of environmental change in a site.
 Although complicated, individual-based models can be used to produce quite simple predictions; for example, thresholds of environmental change beyond which there is a negative impact on wildlife.
-We have used this approach to provide some simpler means of understanding how change affects coastal birds.
+This approach has been used to provide some simpler means of understanding how change affects coastal birds.